Suffering from a damp basement?

 1. Causes by infiltration

-1a Permeable moisture
+1a Penetrating moisture

-Penetrating damp Is a moisture problem located above ground.
-The problem there is with the outer walls of the house.
-These are no longer able to keep the moisture out at that time.
-For example, a wall can suffer badly if it rains a lot for a while.
+Penetrating moisture is a moisture problem located above ground.
+The problem there lies with the outer walls of the house.
+These are no longer able to keep the moisture out at that point.
+For instance, a wall can suffer badly if it rains a lot for a while.
 Most of the moisture is then in the outer walls, but sometimes it can be so severe that the moisture penetrates into the inner walls.
+Permeable damp can be especially dangerous in winter.
+At temperatures below zero, the penetrating moisture freezes in the walls of the house, which can cause cracks in those walls.

 1b Groundwater